codcube/webize/README.md

 # INSTALL
-[a script](DEPENDENCIES.sh) calls distro packagers to install build-time dependencies for the Gem dependencies, the runs 'bundle install'. if that fails, see comments in the script for environment-var and other tweaks.
+[a script](DEPENDENCIES.sh) calls distro packagers to install library dependencies of the Gem dependencies then runs 'bundle install'. if that fails, see comments in the script for environment-var and other tweaks.

 # USAGE